frederickobrien/portfolio/src/pages/projects/audioxide.md

 heroImage: "/projects/audioxide/featured.jpg"
 ---

 _Audioxide_ is a music webzine that I and two friends - [André Dack](https://twitter.com/AndreDack) and [Andrew Bridge](https://www.andrewhbridge.co.uk/) - have run since 2015.
+It was born out of a hobby.
+The three of us listen to an album over the course of a week then spending an evening talking about it.
+We'd round up with a little summary of our thoughts, up to three favourite tracks, and a score out of ten.

-Our core shtick has been listening to albums together and publishing our thoughts as reviews, though we also dabble in articles, interviews and other oddities.
+Over time we figured we may as well publish these summaries somewhere, and so _Audioxide_ was born.
+Our core shtick remains reviewing albums together and publishing our thoughts as reviews, though we also dabble in articles, interviews and other oddities.
+We have our lulls and purple patches, but the site's still going strong.

 We've reviewed more than 280 albums and counting.
+We get a few thousand visitors per month (these numbers also [publicly viewable](https://audioxide.goatcounter.com/) courtesy of [GoatCounter](https://www.goatcounter.com/)).
+We even have the dubious honour of being treated as a legit source on Wikipedia.

+The current iteration of the site we built ourselves using Vue.
+All our code is publicly viewable on [GitHub](https://github.com/audioxide).